 If you like sports manga, consider reading Blue Lock because it is one of the best sports titles in recent years!
 It’s a story featuring insane soccer matches, unique individuals who train to become the best, and a plot unlike any you’ve seen.

-This manga starts fwith the main character, Yoichi Isagi, a soccer player doubting his skills after failing to make his team win a match.
 He receives an invitation to join the Blue Lock project, which aims to create the best striker in the world.
-However, there’s a catch, if you fail to survive in the project and are eliminated, your career as a soccer player will effectively end.
+However, there’s a catch: if you fail to survive in the project and are eliminated, your career as a soccer player will effectively end.

 25. Vinland Saga by Makoto Yukimura

 However, the manga series takes a fascinating approach to the struggles and fights depicted at the time, making it a pretty good choice for those who love historical plots, tales of adventure, and one of the best character development plots you will ever witness.
-If you love Vikings and medieval tales, this one is definitely for you!

 26. Nichijou by Keiichi Arawi